Create beautiful spaces that inspire and energize by taking on the future of interior design!

-Interior designers can go by various titles, including “Interior Design Coordinator,” “Interior Design Consultant,” “Interior Design Director,” and many others.
-O*NET states that interior designers, “plan, design, and furnish interiors of residential, commercial, or industrial buildings.”
+Interior designers can go by various titles, including “Residential Designer,” “Interior Design Coordinator,” “Interior Design Consultant,” “Interior Design Director,” and many others.
+O*NET states that interior designers, “plan, design, and furnish interiors of buildings.”
 The overwhelming majority of interior designers are also reported to have a bachelor’s degree, while only 10% of working interior designers have only an associate’s degree.

-As of 2018, there were a reported 75,400 individuals employed as interior designers, and the profession is projected to grow at an average rate of 4-6% between 2018 and 2028.
-That means that there will be an estimated 8,000 job openings available during this period.
-For 2019, the median annual salary of interior designers was estimated to be around $56,000.
+As of 2023, there were a reported 87,000 individuals employed as interior designers.
+The profession isn’t projected to grow much, though.
+The Bureau of Labor Statistics (BLS) estimates that there will be little job growth through 2030.
+That means that there will be an estimated 7,800 job openings available during this period.

 How Much Can I Expect to Make With An Interior Design Degree?

-Becoming a marketing manager can pay off, as this career is reported to have a median annual salary of $136,850!
-While there are quite a few professionals currently employed as marketing managers, the profession is expected to grow faster than average, with a growth rate of between 7% and 10%.
+Becoming a marketing manager can pay off, as this career is reported to have a median annual salary of $133,380!
+While there are quite a few professionals currently employed as marketing managers, the profession is expected to grow faster than average, with a growth rate of 10% through the end of the decade.

 Another vocational avenue for interior designers that incorporates the best of interior design and marketing is starting one’s own interior design firm.
-As the owner of a firm, you’ll be responsible for getting work for interior designers who you employ as well as ensuring your customers are satisfied with the service.
-With great responsibility comes the potential for large financial rewards, which will depend on the quality of the service provided, the number of interior designers employed, and the size of your market, among other factors.
+As the owner of a firm, you’re responsible for getting work for interior designers who you employ as well as ensuring your customers are satisfied with the service.
+With great responsibility comes the potential for large financial rewards, which depends on the quality of the service provided, the number of interior designers employed, and the size of your market, among other factors.

 Can I Learn What I Need To Be Successful in An Online Program for Interior Design?

-If you’re interested in pursuing higher education, then you should check out the 30 Most Affordable Online Business Bachelor’s Degrees and 25 Accredited Online Colleges for Graphic Design!
+If you’re interested in pursuing higher education outside of interior design schools, then you should check out the 30 Most Affordable Online Business Bachelor’s Degrees and 25 Accredited Online Colleges for Graphic Design!